Samir Gandhi is “a star performer” in the competition market who stands out for his “profound understanding of the law”.

-Samir R Gandhi heads the competition practice at AZB & Partners and deals with a broad range of competition law and policy issues, as well as international trade and WTO matters.
+Samir R Gandhi heads the competition practice at AZB & Partners and deals with a broad range of competition law and policy issues.

-The competition practice at AZB & Partners comprises 15 lawyers and two partners and is spread across the National Capital Region, New Delhi (Noida and Gurgaon), Mumbai, Bangalore and Pune.
-It has been highly recommended by Chambers & Partners and was named as Competition Law Firm of the Year in India (2016) at the Corporate Intl Magazine Global Awards.
+The competition practice at AZB & Partners comprises of 23 lawyers, three partners and an of counsel and is spread across the National Capital Region, New Delhi (Noida and Gurgaon), Mumbai, Bangalore and Pune.
+It has consistently been recognised as a "band 1" firm by Chambers and Partners.